IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 #### Coding style

 Follow [Zephyr's Coding Style].
-Zephyr's Coding Style generally follows of a [Linux kernel coding style] with few exceptions.
+Zephyr's Coding Style generally follows a [Linux kernel coding style] with few exceptions.

 Almost all sections in the Linux kernel coding style are relevant to firmware